-17 How is pricing customarily determined?
+How is pricing customarily determined?
 Is the use of closing accounts or a locked-box structure more common?

 Closing accounts and locked-box structures are both commonly used to determine pricing.
-Locked-boxes have over the past years clearly been more frequently used than closing accounts, particularly with private equity sellers.
-Locked boxes are typically more appealing to sellers and therefore more common under seller-favourable market conditions.
+Locked boxes have in the past years clearly been more frequently used than closing accounts, particularly with private equity sellers.
+Locked boxes are typically more appealing to sellers and, therefore, more common under seller-favourable market conditions.